microsoft/BCTech/samples/AppInsights/KQL/README.md

 * [Kusto Explorer (desktop application)](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer).
 Here is [How to connect to Application Insights in Kusto Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/query-monitor-data)
 * In a Jupyter notebook hosted in [Azure Data Studio](https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/TroubleShootingGuides#what-is-azure-data-studio)
 * In a Jupyter notebook hosted in Visual Studio Code (with the Python and Jupyter Notebooks extensions installed)
 * Application Insights portal (Under *Logs* in the *Monitoring* menu)
+* PowerShell (using the REST api).
+See an example here: https://demiliani.com/2020/12/16/using-powershell-to-retrieve-your-dynamics-365-business-central-telemetry/

 # Signal overview
 Signal is added incrementally to Business Central.
 In this table you can see in which version or update a class of signal was added/modified: